InsciteAnalytics/Climate-WorldBank/README.md

 ## Objective
 Discussion on the issue of climate change has become fairly ubiquitous in recent times.
 One of the most salient aspects of this discussion is the occurrence of global warming which is often designated as the cause of several natural disasters such as floods etc. One of the major points of contention with regards to the issue of global warming is the extent of it being anthropogenic (man-made).
 This project aims to explore links between global macroeconomic/social indicators and changes in temperature during the period 1960-2012.
 The final plan is to develop a framework which users can deploy to perform analysis of their own using their desired indicators from the World Bank API.

-## Objective of current Repo
-This is the development phase of the project.
-Following are the major goals:
-- Develop the project in a way that will showcase code/insights such as to highlight skills that may be important for employers.
-- Collaborate with Fan Zhang who will review the project at this stage to provide guidance aimed at achieving the above mentioned goal

 ## Project Overview
 The project can be divided into 4 major phases as follows:
 - Phase 1: Data extraction